lsst-dm/dm_dev_guide/project-docs/change-controlled-docs.rst

          **Do not** backport the commit that removed the ``lsstdraft`` option and set the ``\date``.

       #.
-Rebase then push the backport branch to GitHub for continuous integration validation, and merge to master.
+Rebase then push the backport branch to GitHub for continuous integration validation, and merge to main.
          A pull request can be created on GitHub for this branch.
          For example:

          .. code-block:: bash

-            git checkout master
+            git checkout main
             git pull
             git checkout u/<username>/v<major>.<minor>-backport
-            git rebase -i master
+            git rebase -i main
             git push -u  # --force
             <wait for continuous integration validation>
-            git checkout master
+            git checkout main
             git merge --no-ff u/<username>/v<major>.<minor>-backport
             git push